hebra/shell-scripts/games/TheElderScrollsOnline-Linux/README.md

       DefaultLimitNOFILE=131072
 - restart the system

+### Install a Steam Windows game
+In order for Steam to install Proton you will first need to install a Windows-only game inside Steam.
+In my case I used The Witcher 3.
+You need to start the game at least once so Steam will install the matching Proton distribution for your platform.

 ## Create separate Proton data folder
 Even though Proton comes as part of Steam the data folder for games doesn't need to be inside Steam.
 It is actually better to keep non-Steam games in a separate folder but still use the Proton binary from Steam.

-Note: to force Steam to install Proton you first need to install a non-Linux game inside Steam as well.
-In my case I used The Witcher 3.
-You need to start the game at least once to force Steam to install the matching Proton distribution for your platform.

 - first create a copy of the Proton data environment in you home folder via cp -r ~/.local/share/Steam/SteamApps/common/Proton\ 3.7\ Beta/dist/share/default_pfx ~/.proton